System-Admins/Articles/add-templates-to-microsoft-office-with-microsoft-365/add-templates-to-microsoft-office-with-microsoft-365.md

 When the Microsoft Office application(s) fetches the templates from SharePoint it will do so in a user context.
 Because of that, we need to make sure that the users can read the assets on the SharePoint site.
 In this example, we will be using the built-in SharePoint Online group "everyone except external users".

-Please make sure that you are connected to SharePoint through PowerShell shown in the above section.
+Please make sure that you are connected to SharePoint through PowerShell shown in the section above.

 1. Open a PowerShell terminal and executed the following.